-This device complies with FCC rules part 15.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference and (2) This device must accept any interference that may be received, including interference that may cause undesired operation.
+This device complies with FCC rules part 15 and RSS-210 of Industry Canada.
+Operation is subject to the following two conditions:

+(1) This device may not cause harmful interference and (2) This device must accept any interference that may be received, including interference that may cause undesired operation.
 This transmitter has been tested and complies with FCC and DOC/MDC rules.
 Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.